Introduction to Court Interpreting in Iowa

 C. Requirements for being on the statewide roster of court interpreters

 Under the Iowa Court Rules, an interpreter who is on the statewide roster of court interpreters and who is reasonably available will be appointed before a non-roster interpreter.
 To be listed on the statewide roster, interpreters must meet the basic qualifications for court interpreters in part B (above), and complete the following steps in the order listed below:

-1) Attend a two-day court interpreter orientation program approved by the state court administrator.
+1) Attend a two-day court interpreter orientation program approved by the OPR.
 You should do this as soon as possible after submitting an Application to be a Court Interpreter (see part B., above).
 Interpreters must attend the orientation program before they can take the written tests for court interpreters (below).
 Those who previously attended an orientation program in Iowa have met this requirement.